bdwashbu/ScalaAsm/README.md

 [See more instructions](/x86/src/main/scala/com/scalaAsm/x86/Instructions/Standard "More instructions")

 Here we see PUSH definitions straight from the Intel x86 specification, and we see that the definitions look similiar.
 The "Op/En" field is very important here.
 As seen in the code above, Op/En along with only the opcode sometimes gives us enough information to completely define the instruction!
-Scala x86 aims to make the common instructions easy to define, but allow for corner cases as well (such as the 'defaultsTo64Bit' modifer seen here on the 64-bit register version).

 ![Alt text](/example/push.png "PUSH examples")